Fresh black truffle

 • You can also add truffle pieces under the skin of any type of poultry (chicken, quail, turkey, etc.).
 You will see how the meat absorbs the essence of this precious fungus.

 • Combine it with white fish such as eel, turbot or sole.
-For example, if you want to prepare the fish wrapped in aluminium foil, simply add truffle pieces.
+For example, if you want to prepare the fish wrapped in aluminum foil, simply add truffle pieces.

 • The truffle goes well with any kind of pasta or dough.
 Add slices of fresh truffle to bread with bacon and you will have a real treat.